-Investment in quoted shares and unquoted shares are initially recognized at cost plus transaction costs that are directly attributable to acquisition of shares.
-After initial recognition investment in quoted shares has been revalued at cost at reporting date.
+Investment in quoted shares and unquoted shares are initially recognised at cost plus transaction costs that are directly attributable to acquisition of shares.
+After initial recognition investment in quoted shares has been revalued at fair value at reporting date in accordance with BFRS 9 : Financial instruments.

-Required provision has been made for impairment when the market value of investments fall below the cost.
+Required provision has been made for impairment when the market value of investments fall below the cost in the manner as stated in note 6.